 The Louisiana Clerks' of Court Retirement and Relief Fund's employer pension schedules are prepared using the accrual basis of accounting.
-Members' earnable compensation, for which the employer allocations are based, is recognized in the period in which the employee is compensated for services performed.
-The members' earnable compensation is attributed to the employer for which the member is employed as of June 30, 2021.
+Employer contributions, for which the employer allocations are based, are recognized in the period in which the employee is compensated for services performed.
+Employer contributions are attributed to the employer for which the member is employed as of June 30, 2022.